hillaryychan/COMP3141/notes/04_Data-Invariants-Abstraction-and-Refinement.md

 We could try to come up with properties that relate these functions to each other without reference to their implementation, such as:
     `dequeue (enequeue x emptyQueue) == emptyQueue`
-However, these do not capture functional correctness (usually)
+However, these do not capture functional correctness (usually).

 ### Models for ADTS